Gaseous diffusion: Technology

 UF6 is the only compound of uranium sufficiently volatile to be used in the gaseous diffusion process.
 Fortunately, fluorine consists of only a single isotope 19F, so that the 1% difference in molecular weights between 235UF6 and 238UF6 is due only to the difference in weights of the uranium isotopes.
 For these reasons, UF6 is the only choice as a feedstock for the gaseous diffusion process.
-UF6, a solid at room temperature, sublimes at 56.5 °C (133 °F) at 1 atmosphere.
+UF6, a solid at room temperature, sublimes at 56.4 °C (133 °F) at 1 atmosphere.
 The triple point is at 64.05 °C and 1.5 bar.
-Applying Graham's Law to uranium hexafluoride:
+Applying Graham's law gives: